 Mention partial or full reimbursement by French Social Security or by any supplementary health insurance (Class I and IIa)

 In addition to these restrictions, advertisement aimed at the general public must include mandatory mentions, displayed legibly and visibly, using a font as large as possible (min.
 9, non-condensed) and in a colour that contrasts with the background.

 The manufacturer’s name or the authorised representative

-An express invitation to carefully read the instructions on the user manual or on the label
+An invitation to carefully read the instructions in the user manual or on the label

 A caution statement, depending on the degree of risk to human health

 Reference to the advice of a physician, pharmacist or any professional duly qualified in regard to the nature of the MD

 The French CE declaration: "Ce dispositif médical est un produit de santé réglementé qui porte, au titre de cette réglementation, le marquage CE"

 Date of production or last modification

 If the advertisement is subject to an authorisation, the internal reference number